Help with the cost of transport if you're disabled

 You can apply for a disabled person’s bus pass or railcard if you have a condition that makes it hard to get around.
 You don’t need to have a physical health problem - people with learning disabilities can apply too.

 Someone else can apply on your behalf, if you need help with the application.

 You can to travel for free by bus with a ‘National Entitlement Card’, or get 30% off your train tickets with a railcard.
 You can also get help travelling to the islands by ferry.

 Your nearest Citizens Advice can help you with the application if you need it.

 Getting a disabled person’s railcard

-Find out if you’re eligible and how to apply on their website.
+Find out if you're eligible and how to apply on the National Rail website.
 If you don’t qualify, you’ll have to pay the full price for your train tickets.
 You won’t be able to appeal if your application is rejected.

 Getting a disabled person’s bus pass

 Find out if you are eligible for a disabled person’s bus pass, and a free bus pass for a companion if you can’t travel alone.

 You can appeal to your council if your bus pass application was refused.
 Check your council’s website to find out how to appeal.